FIAP-SOAT-G20/FIAP-TechChallenge-Fase1/README.md

 > [!NOTE]
 > You can check the application swagger documentation at http://localhost:8080/docs/index.html
-> A postman collection is available at [here](docs/10soat-g20-tech-challenge-1.postman_collection.json)
+> Alternatively, a postman collection is available at [here](docs/10soat-g20-tech-challenge-1.postman_collection.json)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>